top of page

 Lital Twizer

-Lital is a third year student in the Systems Neuroscience Lab.
+Lital is a fourth-year student in the Systems Neuroscience Lab.
 Her research interests include studying neural and visual mechanisms underlying cognitive function and dysfunction.
 While involved in the Clinical Health Psychology PhD Program at the Ferkauf Graduate School of Psychology, she conducts research under the guidance of Dr. Zemon and Dr. Mahoney at the Division of Cognitive and Motor Aging at the Albert Einstein College of Medicine regarding the integration of visual and somatosensory stimuli.
 This study focuses on the perceptual pathways within older adults at risk for Alzheimer’s disease, and delves into the relationship between the ability to integrate multi-sensory information and predicting cognitive decline and falls.
+As an extension of this work, her pre-doctoral thesis investigates how contrast sensitivity, measured using both traditional and novel digital methods, relates to neuropsychological performance in older adults with and without mild cognitive impairment to better understand early perceptual markers of decline.

 Tanya Verghese